emilianoyoung/ai/_posts/_archive/2019-12-23-technology-is-about-to-radically-redefine-the-luxury-car-heres-how.md

 ---
 category: news
 title: "Technology Is About to Radically Redefine the Luxury Car.
 Here’s How."
-excerpt: "“The artificial intelligence stack has to be taught anew in each city ...
-“When you think 30 years down the track, and the Waymo [autonomous] driver being an enabler, it becomes a blank sheet.”
-And creativity need not stop at the vehicle manufacturing."
+excerpt: "“The artificial intelligence stack has to be taught anew ...
+“When you think 30 years down the track, and the Waymo [autonomous] driver being an enabler, it becomes a blank sheet.”"
 publishedDateTime: 2019-12-23T13:00:00Z
 sourceUrl: https://robbreport.com/motors/cars/artificial-intelligence-is-changing-the-future-of-car-design-2887645/
 ampUrl: https://robbreport.com/motors/cars/artificial-intelligence-is-changing-the-future-of-car-design-2887645/amp/